 Southern Michigan: Alpine Valley

-Alpine Valley is the largest and most beautiful ski resort in southern Michigan.
-The ski area located in White Lake, Michigan, features 9 chairlifts and 25 slopes.
-There are four terrain parks, a ski lodge and Hornet's Nest Lounge with apres-ski dancing and entertainment.
+Alpine Valley is the largest and most beautiful ski resort in southern Michigan and only some 42 mi (68 km) northwest of downtown Detroit.
+The ski area located in White Lake, Michigan, features nine chairlifts and 25 slopes.
+There are four terrain parks, a ski lodge, and Hornet's Nest Lounge with après-ski dancing and entertainment.